/

 3.7.
 Almond Extract

 Almond extract tastes like sweet almonds and is created from the almond oil.
 Because almond extract has a considerably stronger flavor than vanilla, use half as much when substituting.
 It is a great substitute for vanilla extract.
-Because your recipe will have a slight almond flavor, make sure the nutty flavor blends well with the completed result.
+Because your recipe will have a slight almond flavor, ensure the nutty flavor blends well with the completed result.

 3.8.
 Other Extracts